256dpi/fire/README.md

 authenticator.Register("auth", router)
 ```

-The client model is required to have the tags `identifiable`, `verifiable`, `grantable` and `callable` to allow reading the id (key), secret, scope list and callback list fields.
-Identically, the owner model is required to have the tags `identifiable` and `verifiable` to allow reading the id (email, username) and secret fields.
+The owner model is required to have the tags `identifiable` and `verifiable` to allow reading the id (email or username) and secret (password hash) fields.

 After that, multiple OAuth2 flows can then be enabled using the `EnablePasswordGrant`, `EnableCredentialsGrant` or `EnableImplicitGrant` method before the routes are registered using `Register` on a router.